jimhigson/oboe.js/writing/main/5_Implementation.md

 be hashed by object identity, in practice there is no way to access an object id from inside the language so any hash of a node parsed out of JSON would have to walk the entire subtree rooted from that node.
+Current Javascript implementations also make it difficult to manage caches in general from inside the language because there is no way to occupy only spare memory.
+Weak references are proposed in ECMAScript 6 but currently only experimentally supported[^5].
+If the hashing problem were solved, for adding functional caching in future the WeakHashMap would be ideal.

 Functions describing the tokenisation of the JSONPath language are split out to their own source file and tested independently of the compilation.
 Regular expressions are used because they are the simplest form able to express the clause patterns.
-Each regular expressions starts with `^` so that they only match at the head of the string, the 'y' flag would be a more elegant alternative but as of now this lacks wider browser support[^5].
+Each regular expressions starts with `^` so that they only match at the head of the string, the 'y' flag would be a more elegant alternative but as of now this lacks wider browser support[^6].
 By verifying the tokenisation functions through their own tests it is simpler to create thorough specification because the tests may focus on the tokenisation more clearly without having to observe its results though another layer.
-For JSONPath matching we might consider the unit test layer of the test pyramid (figure \ref{testpyramid}
-p.\pageref{testpyramid}) is split further into two sub-layers.
+For JSONPath matching we might consider the unit test layer of the test pyramid (figure \ref{testpyramid} p.\pageref{testpyramid}) is split further into two sub-layers.
 Arguably, the upper of these sub-layers is not a unit test because it is verifying more than one unit, the tokeniser and the compiler, and there is some redundancy since the tokenisation is tested both independently and through a proxy.
 However, a more purist approach would not be any more useful because stubbing out the tokeniser functions before testing the compiler would be a considerable effort and I do not believe it would improve the rigor of the JSONPath specification.